 Assessment tasks will occur in the areas of Making and Responding and will include performance of scenes from published scripts, devising original performance work based on theatrical texts, styles or other appropriate stimulus, multi-modal presentation of dramatic concepts and ideas and responding to live theatre.
-While assessment in Drama occurs individually and small groups, each student is assessed individually in all situations using the specific Drama criteria.
+While assessment in Drama occurs both individually and in small groups, each student is assessed individually in all situations using the specific Drama criteria.